-The Company is currently facing some global supply challenges that are largely due to macro-economic and pandemic related issues outside of the Company's control.
-High Liner Foods is managing the impact of the supply chain issues by drawing on the scale of its global supply chain and the diversification of specie, product, procurement and strong customer and supplier relationships to support its position.
+Like others in the retail and foodservice space, the Company continues to navigate significant headwinds related to the previously disclosed global supply challenges and ongoing uncertainty related to the COVID-19 pandemic.
+High Liner Foods is taking all available steps to mitigate the impact to the business by drawing on the scale of its global supply chain and the diversification of species, product, procurement and strong customer and supplier relationships to support its position.
 Despite these challenges, High Liner Foods remains confident in its ability to continue to drive Adjusted EBITDA growth in 2021.

-With a strong balance sheet and further improved cash flow, the Company is well equipped to invest in the business, with anticipated capital expenditures of approximately \$20.0 million in Fiscal 2021, an increase over the average capital investment in the business over the past three years as the Company sought to conserve cash and strengthen its financial position.
+With a strong balance sheet and cash flow, the Company is well equipped to invest in the business, with anticipated capital expenditures of approximately \$22.0 million in Fiscal 2021, an increase over the average capital investment in the business over the past three years.